DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 When you have successfully completed your training, you will be awarded [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts), a professional qualification valued globally.

-QTS will allow you to teach in all schools in England.
+QTS will allow you to apply for teaching jobs in all schools in England.

 [Read teachers' stories about the rewards of training to teach in England](/blog).